gowestyang/grandma-stock-valuation/README.md

 Each instrument was valuated over the same period as described in the SP500 example above, using the same method.

-The `portfolio_allocation` column showed that 3073.HK and VPL were suggested to allocate heavily, because they were under-valued.<br>
+The `portfolio_allocation` column showed that 3073.HK and VPL were suggested to be allocated heavily, because they were under-valued.<br>
-The SP500 ETF (IVV), through over-valued, still deserved some allocation.
+The SP500 ETF (IVV), though over-valued, still deserved some allocation in this portfolio.

 <br>